If you are planning a trip to Verona don’t miss this article. You will find some of the things to do and to see in Verona in 2 days.

 Bonus: A Half-Day Trip From Verona to Lake Garda

-Even on a brief two-day visit to Verona, and even though there are many more things to do in Verona itself, we highly recommend that you take the time to make a brief excursion from Verona to stunning Lake Guarda.
+Even on a brief two-day visit to Verona, and even though there are many more things to do in Verona itself, we highly recommend that you take the time to make a brief excursion from Verona to the stunning Lake Guarda.
 We highly recommend a trip to Peschiera del Garda – a charming lakeside settlement.
-From there, you can take a private boat cruise to reach the charming medieval hamlet of Sirmione, with its delightful botteghe, cobbled lanes, and 14th Century castle.
+From there, you can take a private boat cruise to reach the charming medieval hamlet of Sirmione, with its delightful botteghe, cobbled lanes, and 14th-century castle.
+Alternatively, spend the whole day at Gardaland, Italy’s most famous amusement park.

-This is one delightful way to experience Lake Guarda, though of course there are plenty of others.
+This is one delightful way to experience Lake Guarda, though there are plenty of others.

-If you are also planning to visit Venice don’t miss this post, and this article about the beautiful little island of Burano, near Venice.
+If you also plan to visit Venice, don’t miss this post and this article about the beautiful little island of Burano near Venice.